fleetdm/fleet/handbook/company/communications.md

 - This process is the same for any days you take off, whether it's a holiday or you just need a break.

-### New parent leave
-Fleet gives new parents six weeks of paid leave.
-After six weeks, if you don't feel ready to return yet, we'll set up a quick call to discuss and work together to come up with a plan to help you return to work gradually or when you're ready.

 ### Retirement contributions
 #### US based team members
 Commencing in August 2023, Fleet offers the ability for US based team members to contribute to a 401(k) retirement plan directly from their salary.
 Team members will be auto-enrolled in our plan with Guideline at a default 1% contribution unless they opt out or change their contribution amount within 30 days of commencement.
 Fleet currently does not match any contributions made by team members to 401(k) plans.